 "Chance Miles Davenport."
 I said into the microphone and after a beep the door slid open.
 I stepped in and saw a dark skinned man sitting on a chair with wheels named Rhett.
 He turned to me and smiled a bright white smile.

 "Good morning Davenport," he said returning to the screen in front of him.

 "Good morning Holloway."
-I responded as I reached for my lab coat which was hung next to the door.
-I hung my backpack next to Rhett's.
+I responded monotone as I reached for my lab coat which was hung next to the door and hung my backpack next to Rhett's.

 Most labs were round.
 Like this one.
 Three doors, one on the far end, and the others opposite from each other.
 There were three stations, Rhett's which was next to the entrance door to the lab, mine which was across.
 The other was empty next to the third door.
 In the center was a giant screen used for displaying information.

 The third station was empty because the person who worked there had passed away.
 James Bass.
 He was an old man about in his 50's.
 All his work had been passed off to me.

 I heard squeaking of Rhett's chair turning.
 "Davenport, Adelaide told me to tell you that you are assigned to experiment 01024.
 Direct monitoring."
 Rhett told me without looking away from the screen.
 He handed me a thin glass card.
 "I'll be taking care of 00987, 00988, and 00989, 00990, those were yours, am I correct?"

 I froze a little.
 "But, I've never worked directly with the experiments before."
 I said nervously as I reached for the card.
 It had engraved 'A.G.E.
 01024'.

 He typed something on the tablet next to him.
 Then turned his chair to me.
 "I guess she thinks your ready, anyway, experiment 01024 is just a few weeks from being released."